FirebaseExtended/angularfire/README.md

 Option 2: Explicit synchronization
 ---------------------------------
-This is method is great if you want control over when local changes are synchronized to Firebase.
+This method is great if you want control over when local changes are synchronized to Firebase.
 Any changes made to a model won't be synchronized automatically, and you must invoke specific methods if you wish to update the remote data.
 All remote changes will automatically appear in the local model